nielsenjared/nielsenjared.github.io/content/blog/data-structure-hash-table-javascript/index.md

 | 5         |   Fortran         |
 | 6         |   Go              |

+What do we see?
 An array _is_ a table!
 And if we know the index of our element, we can quickly lookup the data stored in our table.

 Let's declare a class and a new hash table:
 ```js